ksu-is/meal-and-budget-planner/projectroadmap.md

 *******************************************************************************************************************************************
 # Project Roadmap
 ## Backlog Tasks
-Move a backlog task to your task list under the sprint you plan to work on it
+Move a backlog tasks to your task list when you plan to work on it
-- [ ] Create workflow

 - [ ] Wireframe for WEB/GUI end user
 - [ ] Create all .py objects
 ### Sprint 3